-Motor Vehicle Division (MVD)-Specific Overview
+MVD Specific Overview

 As a dynamic customer service-oriented operation, the ADOT MVD is consistently monitoring and reviewing its performance, and operational needs and capacity in future years.
 Part of this process will occasionally require a review of the effectiveness and need for physical MVD offices in various localities.
 Population shifts, technological advances, the age of office infrastructure, and office availability are some of the factors considered when office locations are modified, including full closure.
+In some instances, ADOT may not be the initiator of an MVD office closure, the department may be a tenant and receive notice by a building owner of the need to vacate, and must be reactive to notify affected MVD users and determine if a replacement facility is warranted.
+Regardless of the reasons for the service change, MVD commits to conducting an appropriate level of public outreach.